Worth of award

-- You must be a citizen or legal permanent resident of, and have resided for at least five years within the period of ten years immediately preceding your application, in South Africa, Botswana, Lesotho, Malawi, Namibia or Swaziland.
+- Education/residency: You must have resided for at least five years within the period of ten years immediately preceding your application in South Africa, Botswana, Lesotho, Malawi, Namibia or eSwatini.

 ii.
 Enable applicants to complete their medical internships (2 years) and community service (1 year) before going to Oxford and to take up the Scholarship before completing their post-internship medical residency.
 Therefore, for applicants who do not intend to complete community service before taking up the scholarship the age limit is only

 How to Apply

 - In preparation for making your application, you should read carefully the general information for candidates on the Rhodes website, the Conditions of Tenure for the Rhodes Scholarship, and the graduate admissions pages of the University of Oxford.

 - Shortlisted candidates will be invited to a social engagement (a dinner) and a final interview.
 You must be available to attend both, in person, as no accommodations can be made on date and time, or mode, of these events.